simulatedScience/Twisty_Puzzle_Program/version 2.1/README.md

 - scramble the puzzle
 - reset the puzzle to solved state
 - train an AI using Q-Learning to learn to automatically solve any sufficiently easy puzzle. harder puzzles can be partially solved
-- plot the success of the AI during training (basic plot, no legend, acis labels or any explanation)
+- plot the success of the AI during training (basic plot, no legend, axis labels or any explanation)
-- solve watch the trained AI solve the puzzle
+- watch the trained AI solve the puzzle
 - control animation speed
 - start of an implementation for neural networks to solve more difficult puzzles.
 However this is not yet connected to the console interface.